ralfw/myresume/README.md

 1. Create a folder for your résumé, e.g. `myresume`.
 2. Copy the contents of the `template` folder into your résumé folder.
 3. Create a sub-folder for your images inside your résumé folder, e.g. `myresume/images`.
 4. Enter your data into the `myresume.json` and add any images to the image sub-folder.
+(Or you can put URLs of images on the web into the image properties of the various résumé entries.)
 5. Host your résumé folder on a web server of your choice.

 Editing the `myresume.json` technically is easy - but the devil is in the details.
 So please have a look a the [JSON reference](doc/jsonref.md) to avoid frustration during set up of your own My Résumé.